cakeio-unreal/cakeio-unreal.github.io/docs/core-api/paths.md

     bPathsAreEqual = PathData != PathDataCopy; // => false
     ```
 === "Blueprint"
-    To check if two CakePath objects are equal, we use `Is Equal To`:
+    To check if two CakePath objects are equal, we use `IsEqualTo`:

     {{ bp_img_path('Is Equal To') }}

-    To check if two CakePath objects are not equal, we use `Is Not Equal To`:
+    To check if two CakePath objects are not equal, we use `IsNotEqualTo`:

     {{ bp_img_path('Is Not Equal To') }}

 ## Advanced Usage
-The following sections address some more advanced operations involving path manipulation.

 ### Path Leaf Manipulation
 The leaf of the path is its rightmost component.
 Given the path `x/game/data`, the leaf is `data`.